 taking a tablet.

-Also, beta blockers only block the adrenaline – they don't stop it.
-And the question remains as to what happens to the adrenaline our body produces.
+Also, beta blockers only block the adrenaline from working – they don't stop it from being produced.
+And the question remains as to what happens to the extra

 There are also many other side effects of taking beta blockers.